 Spreading Hate:

-Although posting hateful content is against Reddit guidelines, many subreddits still contain misogynistic, homophobic, & racist content.
-These communities are usually smaller and tend to go unnoticed, which actually works to their advantage, as that’s how they avoid being removed or banned.
+Although posting hateful speech is against Reddit guidelines, many subreddits still contain misogynistic, homophobic, & racist content.
+These communities are usually smaller and tend to go unnoticed.
+This actually works to their advantage, as that’s how they avoid being removed or banned.

 Cyberbullying & Body-Shaming: